timeblock4228waterphone/Time-anchor/README.md

 # Time-Blindness-anchor Printable
-This is an ADHD friendly printable visaul tool with time blindness This helps you know the next 2 hours 3 hours 15 minute 45 minute 30 minute. all in 3 pages.
+# Time Anchor Printable

+A printable visual tool for people with time blindness.

+It helps you see where you are in the day, understand the next few hours, and track time using AM/PM, 24-hour time, grids, and clock references.

 Thing to know about this is you look at layer by layer